yephick/YePhIcK-leisure/WoW-Addons/ATT-GoGo/README.md

 ---

 ## Acknowledgements
-- [All The Things (ATT)](https://github.com/DFortun81/AllTheThings) — the addon ecosystem that makes this project possible
+- [All The Things (ATT)](https://github.com/DFortun81/AllTheThings) — the addon that makes this project possible
 - The ATT community for their amazing data and tools
 - WoW addon developers who keep the ecosystem thriving